lukasbicus/cardchain/README.md

-# Tilda
+# Cardchain

-Tilda is an loyalty card PWA.
+Cardchain is an loyalty card PWA.

 ## Getting Started